Degrees and Certifications:

 (Twitter feed at bottom of this page as well!)

-Previous to teaching FACS at the high school level, I taught special education and first grade at local elementary schools.
+Previous to starting the AVID program at CHS, I taught Family and Consumer Sciences courses here, and before that I taught special education and first grade at local elementary schools.

 I am a graduate of East Carolina with both my undergraduate and graduate degrees in Birth through Kindergarten Education, with a specialty in adult and college teaching.